tholman/elevator.js/README.md

 </script>
 ```

-If you're really serious, you don't have to use audio... and can also set a fixed time to scroll to the top
+If you're really serious (boring), you don't have to use audio... and can also set a fixed time to scroll to the top
 ```html
 <div class="elevator-button">Back to Top</div>